All Products

 Scoring Method

-• Stability rule category.
+• Stability rules.

 Quality Score Weight

-Select Preview SQL to review SQL changes by comparing the current configuration with the last saved version.
+You can click Preview SQL to review SQL changes by comparing the current configuration with the last saved version.

 Note

-• From Standard
+• Reference Data Standard Monitoring

-1. Hover over the data table and click Create Quality Rule, then select From Standard.
+1. Hover over the data table, click Create Quality Rule, and then select From Standard.

 image